 A general introduction to the art of theatre, surveying basic categories and structures of dramatic literature and theatre history as met by principles and problems of theatre production.
-THEA 275 meets the LSP requirement for the Aesthetic-Fine Art mode of inquiry.
+THEA 275 meets the Aesthetic: Fine Arts Mode of Inquiry component of the Liberal Studies Program.